Robots against coronavirus. How does legislation take their safety into account?

-“Specific regulation of technologies with artificial intelligence is currently more focused on delimiting their basic rules and objectives.
+“Specific regulation of technologies with artificial intelligence is currently more focused on defining its basic principles and objectives.
 We therefore have to wait for a complete and detailed regulation.
 For the same reason, it is not yet possible to speak about a system or network of specialized state bodies that would deal with this problem.
 However, the first institutions around the world that are devoted to this agenda are trying to form a certain strategic advantage compared to other countries.
 For example, in the United Arab Emirates, a Ministry of Artificial Intelligence has already been created.

 The institutionalization of the regulation of artificial intelligence is currently concentrating on the establishment of research centers or specialist groups under the patronage of international organizations, that are researching the possibilities of future regulation of artificial intelligence, as well as the challenges associated with the regulation.
-For example, World Intellectual Property Organization issues regulations on intellectual copyrights associated with artificial intelligence.
+For example, World Intellectual Property Organization launched a public comment on issues related to the regulation of intellectual property rights concerning artificial intelligence.

 When creating standards, in the first place, comments and opinions about possible regulations are examined, how to adapt this area and thus outline the basic rules for questionable or critical situations.
 From a legal point of view, particularly interesting are questions as to whether the originator of patented solutions could also be a system based on artificial intelligence or rather just a human being.
 These are all questions that are a subjet of a serious topic for discussion nowadays, and the answers to them will be the result of a long-term process.”

 Are the current standards sufficient?
-Do you think legislation is able to keep pace with the rapid development of technology and what are the loopholes in the current legal system in this area?
+Do you think legislation is able to keep pace with the rapid development of technology and what are the shortcomings in the current legal system in this area?

 Setting rules is definitely an easy process.
 Especially in cases of artificial intelligence and its autonomous behavior, besides legal questions, there are other complicated questions that mankind cannot yet answer “correctly”.
 While categories such as will, awareness, independence and decision-making were literally only assigned to living beings, in the case of artificial intelligence we come up against a limit of our previous knowledge and understanding.
 For this reason, we have to create something that has not been there until now and that will regulate the situations that we still have no real idea of.